Arizona vs. Colorado Predictions, College Basketball BetMGM Promo Codes, & Picks - January 4

 Spread & Total Prediction for Arizona vs. Colorado

 Arizona's record against the spread so far this season is 10-3-0, and Colorado's is 7-4-0.
-The Wildcats have gone over the point total in seven games, while Buffaloes games have gone over seven times.
-Arizona is 7-3 against the spread and 7-3 overall over its last 10 contests, while Colorado has gone 6-4 against the spread and 9-1 overall.
+The Wildcats have hit the over in seven games, while Buffaloes games have gone over seven times.
+The two teams score an average of 176.5 points per game, 13 more points than this matchup's total.
+In the past 10 contests, Arizona is 7-3 against the spread and 7-3 overall while Colorado has gone 6-4 against the spread and 9-1 overall.

 Bet on this or any college basketball matchup at BetMGM